-Social proof.
-Cite recent positive reviews, awards, and other forms of social proof on your website.
+- Social proof.
+Cite recent testimonials, awards, and other forms of social proof on your website.
 For a local website or microsite, the sources of social proof should also be local.
-It’s more effective, for example, when a Tulsa-based microsite includes reviews from Tulsa customer.
-Site visitors from Tulsa may see that reviewer as more like them, and therefore guess that they will have a similar experience with your business.
+It’s more effective, for example, when a Tulsa-based microsite includes testimonials from Tulsa customers.
+Site visitors from Tulsa may see that customer as more like them, and therefore guess that they will have a similar experience with your business.

 Franchisee local SEO

 - Use local search keywords.
 Focus your local SEO strategy on geographical and local keywords like “Wisconsin,” “Madison,” or “carpet cleaners in Madison.”
 The people who are searching for these keywords tend to be looking for a nearby location to visit and convert.

 - Earn and emphasize social proof by generating reviews.
 Earning social proof via reviews is especially important for franchisees.
 It acts much the same as word of mouth for customers, and can improve your search result ranking.

 The golden standard for social proof is to have both older, positive reviews, and most importantly, a steady stream of new positive reviews.
 Google favors new over old, but old reviews, even if they are a four stars rather than five, indicate reliability.